Strzok-gate and the Mueller cover-up

 Strzok – who was the FBI’s deputy director for counter-intelligence – is now also known to have been the person who signed the document which launched the Russiagate investigation in July 2016.

-Fox News has reported that Strzok was also the person supervised the FBI’s questioning of Michael Flynn.
-It is not clear whether this covers to the FBI’s interview with Flynn on 24th January 2017 during which Flynn lied to the FBI about his conversations with Russian ambassador.
+Fox News has reported that Strzok was also the person who supervised the FBI’s questioning of Michael Flynn.
+It is not clear whether this covers the FBI’s interview with Flynn on 24th January 2017 during which Flynn lied to the FBI about his conversations with the Russian ambassador.
 However it is likely that it does.

-If so then this is potentially important given that it was Flynn’s to the FBI during this interview which made up the case against him to which he has now pleaded guilty, and given the indications that Flynn’s interview with the FBI on 24th January 2017 was a set-up intended to entrap him.
+If so then this is potentially important given that it was Flynn’s lying to the FBI during this interview which gave rise to the case against him to which he has now pleaded guilty.

+It is potentially even more important given the strong indications that Flynn’s interview with the FBI on 24th January 2017 was a set-up intended to entrap him by tricking him into lying to the FBI.

-As the FBI’s deputy director of counter-intelligence it is also highly likely that it was Strozk who was the official within the FBI who supervised the FBI’s contacts with Christopher Steele, and who would have been provided with the Trump Dossier.
+As the FBI’s deputy director of counter-intelligence it is also highly likely that it was Strozk who was the official within the FBI who supervised the FBI’s contacts with Christopher Steele, and who would have been the official within the FBI who was provided by Steele with the Trump Dossier and who would have made the first assessment of the Trump Dossier.

 Recently it has been disclosed that Special Counsel Mueller sacked Strzok from the Russiagate investigation supposedly after it was discovered that Strzok had been sending anti-Trump and pro-Hillary Clinton messages to Lisa Page, an FBI lawyer with whom he was having an affair.